Champions LeagueLiverpool

 Liverpool are the first European winners in 25 years to lose their opening Champions League match since AC Milan 25 years ago.

-While the Reds controlled the game, a suspect VAR call on Andy Robertson in the 81st minute allowed Dries Mertens to convert from the penalty spot.
+While the Reds controlled the game, a suspect call on in the 81st minute allowed Dries Mertens to convert from the penalty spot.

 As Napoli held their own, Liverpool committed a second defensive error late in the match.
 Virgil Van Dijk failed an attempted pass back to Robertson which landed at the feet of ex-Tottenham striker Fernando Llorente to score The Blues second goal.